MattWroclaw/filament-example-app/helper.md

  15. To make category name make visble on Posts view we need to add in Post model in `category()` method this relationship chunk `$this->belongsTo(Category::class);`
  16. Control layout of form.
 PostResource, method `form()` . *Note* `Section::make` always takes whole width. `Group` keeps things in the same column
+ 17. Relation Manager, create manager `php artisan make:filament-relation-manager CategoryResource posts title`   In app/Filament/Resources/RelationManagers/PostsRelationManager.php is created
+ Output:    INFO  Make sure to register the relation in `CategoryResource::getRelations()`. -> we do this in `getRelations()` method .
+Now in Post Categories>Edit we see Posts frm given Category.
+An we can even cretae Posts in here.